SoftUni-Internal/interactive-content/EN/06-Applications-Routing/05-Homework.md

 # My Furniture
 A logged-in user can see a list of their publications by clicking on the link `[My Publications]` in the navigation bar.

-Display a page similar to the main catalog (dashboard) but only show the records that are associated with the currently logged-in user.
+Display a page similar to the main catalog (dashboard), but show only the records that are associated with the currently logged-in user.

 [image assetsSrc="js-application-applocatopns-routing-furniture-store-5.jpg" /]
 [/slide]